Raaz 3: The Third Dimension: Production

-Casting

-The original choice for the female lead of the film was Jacqueline Fernandez, but she had later dropped out due to not wanting to establish herself as a Bollywood sex symbol, as she was uncomfortable with a scene where cockroaches attack her and she had to be topless in front of 300 people.
-Fernandez was later replaced with Jannat 2 debutant, Esha Gupta.
-Bipasha Basu(main female lead and antagonist) will be playing the role of an actress who is a "prisoner of fame".
-Actor Dino Morea and actress Kangana Ranaut, who were a part of Raaz and Raaz – The Mystery Continues respectively are not a part of the film.Emraan Hashmi will be playing the male lead.

 Filming

 The film began shooting on 29 January 2012, director Vikram Bhatt explained how confident he is that the film should be completed sometime in Summer 2012 and that Raaz 3 is amongst his most important films.

 Promotion

 Trailer launch

 The Raaz 3 trailer was originally scheduled to be attached with the prints of Rohit Shetty's Bol Bachchan on 6 July 2012.
 However, it was delayed multiple times due to censoring.
 The theatrical trailer was officially launched on 30 July 2012 for the media, as confirmed by actress Bipasha Basu.
 Despite being widely speculated that it would be released to the public also, this was proven false.
 Later, the theatrical trailer was unveiled for the public as it was released online a day later on 31 July 2012.
 The theatrical trailer will also be in theatres on 3 August 2012 with Pooja Bhatt's Jism 2, as they are both under the Vishesh Films banner.